 - Adastra Web Access (GP out of hours)

 - GP Connect is a service that allows GP practices and authorised clinical staff to share and view GP practice clinical information and data between IT systems, quickly and efficiently.
 This enables:

 - GPs to treat patients outside of their registered practice, giving patients easier access to a GP when they need one, regardless of demand or staffing levels in their own practice, for example within a network or a federation hub;

 - authorised health and care professionals working in primary care, NHS 111 and other appropriate direct care settings, to access the GP records of the patients they are treating, regardless of where they are registered;

 - remote organisations such as NHS 111 to book appointments directly with the patient’s GP practice, allowing healthcare professionals to provide more timely care and flexibility for the primary care system.

-- Data Extraction by the Clinical Commissioning Group.
-The Clinical Commissioning Group, at times, extracts medical information about you but the information we pass to them via our computer systems cannot identify you to them.
+- Data Extraction by the Integrated Care Board.
+The Integrated Care Board, at times, extracts medical information about you but the information we pass to them via our computer systems cannot identify you to them.
 This information only refers to you by way of a code that only your practice can identify (it is pseudo-anonymised).
-This therefore protects you from anyone who may have access to this information at the Clinical Commissioning Group from ever identifying you as a result of seeing the medical information and we will never give them the information that would enable them to do this.
+This therefore protects you from anyone who may have access to this information at the Integrated Care Board from ever identifying you as a result of seeing the medical information and we will never give them the information that would enable them to do this.

-- There are good reasons why the Clinical Commissioning Group may require this pseudo-anonymised information, which are:
+- There are good reasons why the Integrated Care Board may require this pseudo-anonymised information, which are:

 - To enable the commissioning of services that meet the needs of the population they are serving;